wordofwarning/wordofwarning.org/current/2020-springsummer/dickie/index.md

 *Presented by* Word of Warning *+* Contact *as Works Ahead 2020*

 #### Summary
-A performance work-in-progress, adapted for live streaming as darkness falls.<br><br>A lo-fi solo symphony of relentless movement + words about being a white son.<br>A sun of power + privilege, a son of divorce + addiction.
+A work in progress for performance, adapted for live streaming.
+As darkness falls…<br><br>
+A low fi solo symphony of relentless movement and words about being a white son.
+A sun of of power and privilege, a son of divorce and addiction.

 #### Location
 When: Friday 22 May 2020, 9pm.<br>&nbsp;(N.B.
 Rescheduled from 21+22 May at NIAMOS.)
 Where: live streamed online.